DimaKudosh/pydfs-lineup-optimizer/docs/usage.rst

 Base Usage
 ----------
 Creating optimal lineups with **pydfs-lineup-optimizer** is very simple.
 Firstly you should create optimizer.
-Preferred way for creating optimizer is using shortcut get_optimizer.
+You can do this using shortcut get_optimizer.
 You must provide daily fantasy site for it and kind of sport.
 If site doesn't support specified sport you will get NotImplementedError.